 Also, Don’t Open or Forward anything without verifying that it from a trusted source.

 In short, you should ignore all communications – emails, phones, person to person, etc. – that ask for your banking credentials.
 DO NOT CLICK LINKS in emails seemingly originating from banks.

 Almost all banks provide two-factor authentication methods.
 Make sure you are using the facility.
 It is for your own good.
 If you have to choose from a number of authentication methods, go for One Time Password (OTP) method.
 You’ll be sent a PIN to your registered mobile phone as the second authentication whenever you want to log in.

 3] Avoid Public Computers and WiFi

 Important among the online banking safety tips is to avoid public WiFi and especially, public computers.
 By public computers, I mean Internet Cafes and library computers.
 Public WiFi at coffee places, railway stations, and waiting lounges at airports, etc. are good for time pass, but they cannot stop hackers from peeking into your computers remotely.
-Never use Public Computers and Public WiFi for online banking purpose.
+Never use Public Computers and Public WiFi for online banking purposes.
 That will help you keep your bank information safe.

-If you are using WiFi, you are at a greater risk, as the dangers of using a Public or Free WiFi are much higher.
+If you are using WiFi, you are at greater risk, as the dangers of using a Public or Free WiFi are much higher.
 You need to protect yourself much more against hackers who may hijack your data connections to know what you are doing.
 All they need is a simple device that is easily available on the Internet and elsewhere.
 Read our article on how to stay safe when on public WiFi.

 4] Change Password Frequently